How to Put Parental Controls on YouTube to Keep Your Kids Safe

 Bottom line

 YouTube is a free-for-all that isn’t always the best place for your children.
 At the same time, there’s so much knowledge on the platform that it could be considered the modern-day Library of Alexandria.
-With parental controls, finding the balance between those two so your child can enjoy it and stay safe becomes a lot easier.
+With parental controls, you can find the balance between those two so your child can enjoy YouTube videos and stay safe.

 It’s easy to set up restrictions so your child can safely browse the internet, but you’ll get a lot more out of parental control software.
 These dedicated protection apps extend beyond YouTube to make the internet a safer place.